AusClimateService/npcp/reports/phase1/phase1_report.md

 - **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
 - **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

+The rationale for the historical task was to assess how well the bias correction methods perform when they train on exactly the same data that they correct.
+It is the most basic test of a bias correction method - if a method cannot adequately correct the very data it trained on, it is unlikely to be a useful method.
+Conversely, if a method performs too well at the historical task, this can be an indication of over-fitting.
+The cross validation task assesses how well the methods perform when producing data for a different time period than the training period, which is a more difficult test (and also a very common application).
+The projection task was included to see if the bias correction methods substantially modify the trend simulated by the models.
+Trend modification is a problem for many bias correction methods.

-The data from each bias correction method were then compared on a number of metrics relating to their ability to capture the observed climatology (annual mean and monthly mean), variability (e.g. wet day frequency, drought intensity, rainfall distribution, heat wave duration), extremes (99th percentile, 1-in-10 year event), trends and the link between variables (e.g. cross correlation between temperature and precipitation).
+The data arising from each bias correction method were compared on a number of metrics relating to their ability to capture the observed climatology (annual mean and monthly mean), variability (e.g. wet day frequency, drought intensity, rainfall distribution, heat wave duration), extremes (e.g. 99th percentile, 1-in-10 year event), trends and the link between variables (e.g. cross correlation between temperature and precipitation).
+The results for each of those metrics are presented below.

-## Results: Temperature
+## 5. Results: Temperature

-### Climatology
+### 5.1.
+Climatology

 > Summary: There's essentially no difference between the univariate bias correction methods
 > with respect to the daily minimum and maximum temperature climatologies.